 ANC uses advanced circuitry and microphones to pick up noise signals and create inverse waves that cancel out these sonic disruptions, whereas PNC physically isolates high-pitched sounds through the headphone design and materials.
 Most headphones advertised with noise cancellation are categorized under ANC.

 ANC technology can compress sound and reduce dynamics, which may affect audio performance when turned on.
 In some cases, you’ll notice a background hiss when listening to music.
-However, there are noise cancelling headphones out there that limit these disruptions to deliver full, crisp sound.
+However, there are noise-cancelling headphones out there that limit these disruptions to deliver full, crisp sound.

-Design is just as important when selecting the best noise cancelling headphones.
+Design is just as important when selecting the best noise-cancelling headphones.
 Over-ear headphones tend to give the best noise cancellation, though some of the more recent Bluetooth on-ear and in-ear models are proving to be just as effective.

-How we test noise cancelling headphones
+How we test noise-cancelling headphones

-Active noise cancellation is tested in both indoor and outdoor environments where ambient sounds are produced at high levels.
+ANC, meanwhile, is tested in both indoor and outdoor environments where ambient sounds are produced at high levels.
 This includes airplanes, city parks, convenience shops, offices, and public transportation.
 ANC headphones programmed with transparency modes are also tested thoroughly to determine how well the listener can hear their surroundings.

 For sound quality, we listen to many sample tracks that span a number of genres, including hip-hop, rock, jazz, classical and R&B, while evaluating volume, clarity and fullness.
 And now that more streaming music services are offering high-resolution resolution audio, be sure to read our audio codec FAQ for everything you need to know about FLAC files, MP3s and everything in between.